thedaviddias/bfdes.in/posts/create-a-class.md

 ---
 title: Create-A-Class
-tags: Optimization
+tags: Optimisation
 created: 2019-12-05
-summary: Applying combinatorial optimization to competitive multiplayer video game strategy
+summary: Applying combinatorial optimisation to competitive multiplayer video game strategy
 ---

-This post is about combinatorial optimization around the weapon modification system present in the multiplayer component of the recently released Call Of Duty game “Modern Warfare”, and not Object-Oriented programming, as the title would otherwise imply.
+This post is about combinatorial optimisation around the weapon modification system present in the multiplayer component of the recently released Call Of Duty game “Modern Warfare”, and not Object-Oriented programming, as the title would otherwise imply.

 For those who are not aware, in Call Of Duty, players are pit against each other in deathmatch or objective capture game modes.
 Being a first-person shooter, good gunplay and weapon customisation is an important part of the competitive multiplayer experience.

-Modern Warfare takes weapon customisation a step further than its predecessors, enabling players to extensively modify weapons to suit their tastes in [Gunsmith](https://blog.activision.com/call-of-duty/2019-09/A-Deeper-Look-at-Modern-Warfare-Customization).
-Due to the large permutation of possible setups, I wondered whether it would be possible to predict the optimal modifications for a weapon given knowledge about the preferred playstyle of a player.
+Modern Warfare takes weapon customisation a step further than its predecessors, enabling players to modify weapons to suit their tastes extensively in [Gunsmith](https://blog.activision.com/call-of-duty/2019-09/A-Deeper-Look-at-Modern-Warfare-Customization).
+I wondered whether it would be possible to determine the optimal modifications for a weapon without inspecting every permutation of attachments.

 ## Gunsmith

 In the game world, each weapon has a set of base attributes that determine how it handles.
 These include, but are not limited to, the range of the weapon, its damage and the recoil it imparts.

-In Gunsmith players can modify up to five different places of a weapon.
+In Gunsmith, players can modify up to five different places of a weapon.
 For the sake of gameplay balance, generally, each attachment or modification improves some attributes and worsens others.

-This optimization problem mirrors a microeconomic one.
+This optimisation problem mirrors a microeconomic one.
 Effectively, we seek to maximise a player’s [utility](https://www.investopedia.com/terms/u/utility.asp) subject to cost constraints imposed by game mechanics.

 ## Player Utility

-In this model utility `U` is a multi-valued function of the weapon attributes, represented as a vector `x`.
+In this model, utility `U` is a multi-valued function of the weapon attributes, represented as a vector `x`.
 Game mechanics dictate that the model should have the following properties:

 * Each attribute `x[i]` contributes independently to an increase in utility